DuckyMomo20012/image-n-crypt/README.md

 </details>

-## 3.17.
+### 3.17.
 Download shared image:

-Since the database didn't store private key, so client can't decrypt the image for user
+Since the database didn't store a private key, so the client can't decrypt the image for user

 <table>